Geodesic polyhedron: Construction

 Geodesic polyhedra are constructed by subdividing faces of simpler polyhedra, and then projecting the new vertices onto the surface of a sphere.
 A geodesic polyhedron has straight edges and flat faces that approximate a sphere, but it can also be made as a spherical polyhedron (a tessellation on a sphere) with true geodesic curved edges on the surface of a sphere and spherical triangle faces.

 In this case, {3,5+}3,0, with frequency $\nu =3$ and triangulation number $T=9$, each of the four versions of the polygon has 92 vertices (80 where six edges join, and 12 where five join), 270 edges and 180 faces.

 Relation to Goldberg polyhedra

-Geodesic polyhedra are the dual of Goldberg polyhedra.
-Goldberg polyhedra are also related in that applying a kis operator (dividing faces triangles with a center point) creates new geodesic polyhedra, and truncating vertices of a geodesic polyhedron creates a new Goldberg polyhedron.
+Geodesic polyhedra are the duals of Goldberg polyhedra.
+Goldberg polyhedra are also related in that applying a kis operator (dividing faces into triangles with a center point) creates new geodesic polyhedra, and truncating vertices of a geodesic polyhedron creates a new Goldberg polyhedron.
 For example, Goldberg G(2,1) kised, becomes {3,5+}4,1, and truncating that becomes G(6,3).
 And similarly {3,5+}2,1 truncated becomes G(4,1), and that kised becomes {3,5+}6,3.